martamlz/Astrito_chatbot/doc/README.md

 This project consists in an educative chatbot with the objective of teach astronomy concepts about different topics with definitions and questions.

 ## Content
 This project has one branch: develop1.
-It has two differentiated parts: one with the chatbot programmation in Rasa and the another one is about the programation of the widget.
+It has three differentiated parts: one with the chatbot programmation in Rasa (Chat_rasa), another one is about the programation of the widget (Chat_wid) and the last part is the documentation.

 ## How to clone
 Use the next command to clone this repository in your computer: